erpranjalmishra/Aarogya-Saathi/README.md

 # Aarogya-Saathi 💊
 **Empowering Rural Healthcare with AI – Boosted by Intel® oneAPI**

+---

+> Built with ❤️ by student innovators for real-world rural impact.

+an team v Project

 Aarogya-Saathi is a smart, AI-powered rural health support system that provides intelligent diagnostics and health risk analysis using user-friendly local interfaces.
 It aims to assist healthcare workers and individuals in rural areas by providing reliable, low-resource, real-time health evaluations even in the absence of doctors.

 > 🚀 Built by me, Pranjal Mishra, with some help from Intel® oneAPI tools and accelerators for optimized performance across diverse hardware.